unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

    data files.
 Default is a tab.

 oculus.binning.parsing.<field>.index
-   Column number of the described field in the input data files This field is mandatory for every field type to be used
+   Column number of the described field in the input data files.
+   This field is mandatory for every field type to be used

 oculus.binning.parsing.<field>.fieldType
-   Type of value expected in the column specified by oculus.binning.parsing.<field>.index.
+   Type of value expected in the column specified by oculus.binning.parsing .<field>.index.

-   Default is to treat the column as containing real, double-precision values.
+   Default treats the column as containing real, double-precision values.
 Other possible types are:

-       constant or zero - contains 0.0 (the column does not need to exist) int  - contains integers
+       - constant or zero
+			Contains 0.0 (the column does not need to exist)

+       - int
+       		Contains integers

+       - long
-       long - containe double-precision integers
+	       	Contains double-precision integers

+       - date
-       date - contains dates.
+	       	Contains dates.
 Date are parsed and transformed into milliseconds since the standard Java start date (using SimpleDateFormatter).
 			Default format is yyMMddHHmm, but this can be overridden using the oculus.binning.parsing.<field>.dateFormat

+       	- propertyMap
-       propertyMap - contains property maps.
+	       	Contains property maps.
 Further information required to retrieve the specific property.
 All of the following properties must be present to read the property:

-          oculus.binning.parsing.<field>.property
+			- oculus.binning.parsing.<field>.property
              	Name of the property

-          oculus.binning.parsing.<field>.propertyType
+          	- oculus.binning.parsing.<field>.propertyType
              	Equivalent to fieldType

-          oculus.binning.parsing.<field>.propertySeparator
+          	- oculus.binning.parsing.<field>.propertySeparator
-             Character or string used to separate properties oculus.binning.parsing.<field>.propertyValueSeparator
+             	Character or string used to separate properties

+          	- oculus.binning.parsing.<field>.propertyValueSeparator
              	Character or string used to separate property keys from their values

 oculus.binning.parsing.<field>.fieldScaling
    How field values should be scaled.

-Default is to leave values as they are.
+   Default leaves values as they are.
 Other possibilities are:

+   	- log
-       log - take the log of the value (oculus.binning.parsing.<field>.fieldBase is used, just as with fieldAggregation)
+	   	take the log of the value (oculus.binning.parsing.<field>.fieldBase is used, just as with fieldAggregation)

 oculus.binning.parsing.<field>.fieldAggregation
-   Method of aggregation to be used on values of the X field.
+   Method of aggregation used on values of the X field.
 Describes how values from multiple data points in the same bin should be aggregated together to create a single value for the bin.

    Default is addition.
 Other possible aggregation types are:

+	- min
-       min - find the minimum value
+		Find the minimum value

+	- max
-       max - find the maximum value
+		Find the maximum value

+	- log
-       log - treat the number as a logarithmic value; aggregation of a and b is log_base(base^a+base^b).
+		Treat the number as a logarithmic value; aggregation of a and b is log_base(base^a+base^b).
 Base is taken from property
 		oculus.binning.parsing.<field>.fieldBase, and defaults to e.
 ```

 ####<a name="tiling-properties"></a>Tiling Properties File